jhobbs/mathnotes/ode/chapter 02 - special types of first order equations/lesson 11 - the linear differential equation of the first order and bernoulli equation.md

+# The Linear Differential Equation

-# Definition of a Linear Differential Equation of the First Order
+## Definition of a Linear Differential Equation of the First Order

 This is a special type of first order differential equation in wich both the *dependent variable and its derivative are of the first degree*.